 What types of homes qualify for a homebuyer refund?

-So, how do I get a homebuyer refund or rebate?
+So, how do I get a homebuyer refund?

 Like any service, it’s important to do your research and weigh out your best options before you decide with whom you want to work.
 In real estate, once you start touring homes with an agent or sign a buyer broker agreement, then you pretty much have to stick with that agent.
 Before you engage an agent, do your research to see what options are available in your area.
 Some agents may offer a homebuyer refund, closing costs credits or even a free item.